 Make sure the furniture has good “bones”.
 It should be sturdy.
 A couple of lose nails is one thing but if it’s completely falling apart, skip it unless you have some good woodworking skills (or your husband does :)) Again, what is your time worth?
 Also, it may be more expensive to actually fix it if you need parts.

 Go in with a creative mind.
 Try not to look at something for what it is but, instead, picture it for what it could be.
 Think outside the box, lamp, vase, frame…you get the idea.
+Remember, you can pretty much paint anything.

-OK, what to look for.
 I like to shop for these items because they can be used in any room, for any season or can be painted to match your décor:

 - Candlestick holders – these are great for decorating any time of year and can easily be switched out from room to room if you get bored.
 Don’t shy away if it’s not the right color as you can always spray paint them.
 Look for a cool shape and size.